Krzysztof Jotko

-Krzysztof Jotko (born August 19, 1989) is a Polish mixed martial artist currently competing in the Middleweight division of the Oktagon MMA.
+Krzysztof Jotko (born August 19, 1989) is a Polish mixed martial artist currently competing in Oktagon MMA where he is the Middleweight champion.
 He has previously fought in the Ultimate Fighting Championship and Professional Fighters League (PFL).

 Background

 Born and raised in Orneta, Poland, Jotko was originally a breakdancer.
 He started training mixed martial arts after seeing one of the Tito Ortiz vs. Ken Shamrock bouts in TV.
 After finishing school, he moved to Warsaw where he continued training for his amateur career in the sport.
 He is married and lives in South Florida with his wife Amanda Hernandez, a nurse.

 Mixed martial arts career

 Early career

 Jotko faced Bojan Veličković at MMA Attack 3 on April 27, 2013.
 He won the via majority decision, in a fight that earned both fighters "Fight of the Night" honors.

 Ultimate Fighting Championship

 Jotko made his promotional debut facing Bruno Santos at UFC Fight Night 33 on December 7, 2013.
 He won the fight via unanimous decision.

 He then faced Magnus Cedenblad at UFC Fight Night 41 on May 31, 2014.
 Jotko lost the fight via guillotine choke submission, ending his undefeated streak.

 Jotko faced Tor Troéng on October 4, 2014, at UFC Fight Night 53.
 He won the fight by unanimous decision.

 Jotko was expected to face Derek Brunson on June 20, 2015, at UFC Fight Night 69.
 However, Brunson pulled out of the fight on June 9 citing a rib injury and was briefly replaced by Uriah Hall.
 Three days after the booking, Hall was removed due to an alleged visa issue.
 In turn, Jotko was removed from the card entirely.

 Jotko faced Scott Askham on October 24, 2015, at UFC Fight Night 76.
 He won the fight by split decision.

 Jotko faced Brad Scott on February 27, 2016, at UFC Fight Night 84.
 He won the fight by unanimous decision.

 Jotko next faced Tamdan McCrory on June 18, 2016, at UFC Fight Night 89.
 He won the fight via knockout in the first round and was awarded a Performance of the Night bonus.

 Jotko faced Thales Leites on November 19, 2016, at UFC Fight Night 100.
 He won the fight via unanimous decision.

 Jotko faced David Branch on May 13, 2017, at UFC 211.
 He lost the fight via split decision.

 Jotko faced Uriah Hall on September 16, 2017, at UFC Fight Night 116.
 He lost the fight via KO in the second round.

 Jotko faced Brad Tavares on April 14, 2018, at UFC on Fox 29.
 He lost the fight via technical knock out on round three.